 In the 1980s we campaigned with other groups to prevent the Royal Pump Rooms and its Gardens from being sold for development as a private health clinic.

-The Adelaide Road bridge was also saved from demolition and replacement by a concrete alternative
+The Adelaide Road bridge was also saved from demolition and replaced by a concrete alternative

 Prompt action by the Society in 2014 achieved Grade II listing for the Post Office building in Priory Terrace, first opened in 1870.
 While this could not ensure its further use as a Post Office, demolition or unsuitable development will be prevented.

-The Society also takes action on other, perhaps less noticeable but still detrimental, problems.
-For instance the unsightly advertising board in the flower bed outside the Jephson Gardens South Lodge, whose removal followed repeated protests, as was the unsuitable fencing first erected along the York Way side of the Old Library, another listed building.
+The Society is active in other, perhaps less noticeable but still detrimental, problems like the unsightly advertising board in the flower bed outside the Jephson Gardens South Lodge, whose removal followed repeated protests.

-To achieve these successes the Society seeks to work with other groups having similar aims.
+To achieve these successes the Society worked with other groups having similar aims.